erdogant/distfit/README.md

 [![Downloads](https://pepy.tech/badge/distfit/month)](https://pepy.tech/project/distfit/month)
 [![Sphinx](https://img.shields.io/badge/Sphinx-Docs-blue)](https://erdogant.github.io/distfit/)

+### Background
-* Python package for probability density fitting and hypothesis testing.
+    Python package for probability density fitting across 89 univariate distributions to non-censored data by residual sum of squares (RSS), and hypothesis testing.
-* Probability density fitting is the fitting of a probability distribution to a series of data concerning the repeated measurement of a variable phenomenon.
+    Probability density fitting is the fitting of a probability distribution to a series of data concerning the repeated measurement of a variable phenomenon.
-* distfit scores each of the 89 different distributions for the fit wih the emperical distribution and return the best scoring distribution.
+    ``distfit`` scores each of the 89 different distributions for the fit wih the emperical distribution and return the best scoring distribution.

 <p align="center">
   <img src="https://github.com/erdogant/distfit/blob/master/docs/figs/example.png" width="650" />